 Install the hot-swap power supply

-Use this information to install the hot-swap power supply.
+Follow instructions in this section to install the hot-swap redundant power supply.

 About this task